Equipment > Components > Tires > Gravel

 - Supple casing with sub-tread puncture barrier

-- Anti-pinch bumper and chafer strip at bead
+- Extended chafer strip at the bead for pinch-flat protection

 - Recommended for hardpack, mixed, and loose conditions